thehappycheese/uiua-keypad/README.md

 # Uiua Keypad (unofficial)

-> Hold ctrl key to move cursor when inserting a glyph.
+**RIGHT CLICK** to insert to the right of the cursor.

+**LEFT CLICK** to insert to the left

-Note that this extension is not supported by the Uiua language developers.
-The language is not stable, so please be patient if this extension is out of date.
+>Note: This extension is not supported by the Uiua language developers.
+The
+> language is not stable, so please be patient if this extension is out of date.

-Hopefully this extension can be merged with the official extension, or replaced in the future if something better comes along.
+> Hopefully this extension can be merged with the official extension, or
+> replaced in the future if something better comes along.

 ![keypad screenshot](https://github.com/thehappycheese/uiua-keypad/raw/main/resources/screenshot.png)